 Vegan Strawberry Buttercream

-If the icing is a little stiff, you can add in a splash of plant-based milk.
-If you want it thicker, you can add more icing sugar.
+If the icing is still a little stiff, you can add a bit more plant-based milk.
+If it's too runny, add more icing sugar.